Research

 Improving Avocado Exports

-Identifying the 'lead indicators' of avocado robustness and best areas for supply chain improvement.
+This project identified the 'lead indicators' of avocado robustness in order to improve the export supply chain

 Project complete